Life insurance shoppers who have diabetes already know finding affordable coverage can be difficult.

-Getting and keeping your diabetes under control should open up a lot more life insurance options, allowing you to shop around and even compare quotes from more than one quality insurer.
+Getting and keeping your diabetes under control should open up a lot more life insurance options.
+In turn, allowing you to shop around and even compare quotes from more than one quality insurer.

 People with type 1 diabetes often have a lifetime of practice managing their conditions and can already check off this box even though they are insulin-dependent.

 If you’ve been diagnosed with type 2 diabetes, be sure you’re working with a physician and learning how to avoid crises that require emergency intervention.

-Once again, your risk relates directly to your ability to access great coverage.
+Once again, your risk relates directly to your ability to access great life insurance coverage.

 But don’t stop there.